-Brooks is a certified flight instructor for airplanes and gliders with over 1,200 commercial glider flights and 700+ hours in tailwheel aircraft.
+Brooks is a certified flight instructor for airplanes and gliders with over 1,200 commercial glider flights and 700+ hours in tailwheel aircraft, including several years of towing gliders in high density altitude conditions in all seasons in Boulder, Colorado.
 Brooks currently owns and operates a Pitts S1S.
 Brooks has flown over 60 makes and models of airplanes and gliders, averaging about 500 hours of flying per year, with 1,550+ hours total time.